muschellij2/talks/fmri_task_processing/index.md

 ## Explore the Data

-The first part of any preprocessing pipeline should be to use exploratory techniques to investigate the raw image data and detect possible problems and artifacts.
+The first part of any preprocessing pipeline should be to use exploratory techniques to investigate  detect possible problems and artifacts.

-fMRI data often contain transient spike artifacts and slow drift over time.
+fMRI data often contain transient spike artifacts and slow drift.

-An exploratory technique such as principal components analysis (PCA) can be used to look for spike-related artifacts.
+An exploratory technique such as principal components analysis (PCA) can be used.

 (courtesy of Martin Lindquist)